i5ar/pa2tex/README.md

 pa2tex
 ======

-:paw_prints: Pattern To Texture image generator.
+:paw_prints: A pattern to texture image generator.

 Pattern To Texture allows you to generate a large image from a small tileable pattern.